AbdealiLoKo/browser-tools/README.md

 We put in our files (sometimes with sensitive information) without really reviewing whether that website is saving the information, sending it to a server, etc.

-Many of these websites send information to a server and keep track of it.
+Many of these websites send information to a server.
-Many of them also say they delete the server information every few days.
+Some of them mention that the server info is deleted periodically in their privacy policy.
+Few of them are open source and can be reviewed.
 But more often than not - there is no clear way to audit these tools.

 This project aims to create tools which does not require any server.
-Everything runs on the browser on your computer.
+Everything runs on the browser, on your computer.
 The code is also open sourced - so it can be audited to chck for security issues.

+This project also tries to see to what level can we run things purely on a browser.
+With new technologies like webasm, rust, etc. which allow non-javascript code to be run in a browser easily now - we try to see how many tools can be purely run on a browser and what limitations exist.